Summer is a great time to perfect the art of grilled gluten free pizza!

 Play with your pizza!
 Use whatever toppings you like – you don’t even feel bound to using traditional pizza sauce – this yummy version was topped with pesto and lots of fresh veggies — sooooo good!

 And don’t feel bound by convention when making your gluten free grilled pizza.
-This beauty was topped with my homemade no-garlic pesto sauce, along with traditionally Greek toppings: Kalamata olives; artichokes; sun-dried tomatoes; orange tomatoes and sauteed spinach.
+I’ve even topped this delicious crust with my homemade no-garlic pesto sauce and some traditionally Greek toppings like Kalamata olives; artichokes; sun-dried tomatoes; orange tomatoes and sauteed spinach!

 This method of cooking is great for the hot summer months, so you can still enjoy amazing gluten free pizza, but your kitchen doesn’t get warm.
-Plus, this method cooks the pizza in about 11 minutes – another grilling bonus!
+Plus, this method cooks the pizza in about 10 minutes total – another grilling bonus!

 I like to start my grilled gluten free pizza on a pan just to seal the bottom crust a bit.
 It makes it easier to flip the crust later, but it’s not imperative that you take that step.
 If your grill grates are hot enough, they will seal the crust as soon as it’s put onto the grill and you shouldn’t have any problems, but monitor closely so the crust doesn’t burn.